 Heat pump hot water heaters work best when the air temperature is warm.
 Most operate in heat pump mode down to about 40 degrees.
 But this isn't an all or nothing deal.
 If it is 42 degrees, it might use some heat pump technology and a lot of conventional electric heating.
 If it is 60 degrees, it will use a lot of heat pump technology and much less (if any) conventional electric heating.
 I bought a thermal imaging device to measure the temperature of the floor of my boiler room near the hot water heater during the winter.
 It was 42 degrees on a typical day.
 So I can't expect much energy savings during the winter.

 The last 2 reasons are why heat pump hot water heaters are ideal if you live down south.
 Maryland is not the ideal location unless you have the Airgenerate Airtap system which functions efficiently in much colder climates.

-in a room with an ambient temperature of 65° to 70°F.
+in a room with an ambient temperature of 65 degrees to 70 degrees Fahrenheit.

 Accorinng to Climate Zone - Climate Information for Baltimore, the average monthly temperatures for Baltimore are as follows:

 A heat pump hot water heater might run in full heat pump mode 6 months out of the year.
 During the winter, it would probably run in electric mode all the time.
 I'll assume heat pump mode 70% of the time and electric mode 30%.
 So using a typical heat pump hot water heater, my annual energy cost adjusted for Baltimore, Maryland would be more like 0.7 * (0.43 * $601.16) + (0.3 * $601.16) = $361.30.
 This is 60% of the energy cost as compared to a high efficiency electric storage system which is still pretty good.